Jasha10/farmbot/ADRs/2024-10-11_postgres_vs_sqlite.md

 that can be shared via git?
 - Merging those two data sources at runtime sounds like a pain.
 - Maintaining `no_vcs` or `no_dump` or `confidential` columns in the DB also sounds annoying.

+## Revising this on 2024-10-17 after using sqlite a little bit
+Cons of sqlite:
+- support for e.g. dates is not first class
+- you have to opt in to foreign key constraints with a pragma